Watch Shaggy Perform at Queen Elizabeth’s Party, Just for the Confused Reactions

 And don’t forget about the rest of the British royals, doing some requisite clapping at the song’s end.
 Meghan Markle looks happy!
 Prince William and Her Majesty, not so much.

-We get it, the Queen is more of a Reggatta de Blanc person.
+We get it, the Queen is more of a Reggatta de Blanc gal.